U-441

 U-441 after her conversion and renaming as U-flak 1

-This increase in anti-aircraft-weapons required a lot of additional men, so instead of the normal 44-48 man crew there were now 67 men on board.
-Also on board was the Marine-Stabsarzt Dr. Pfaffinger, an experienced U-boat doctor.
+These new anti-aircraft-weapons required a lot of additional men, so instead of a normal crew of 44-48, there were now 67 on board.
+Also aboard was Marine-Stabsarzt Dr. Pfaffinger, an experienced U-boat doctor.

-Admiral Dönitz himself inspected the boat and gave it the new name U-Flak 1.
+Admiral Dönitz himself inspected the boat and gave her the new name U-Flak 1.

-A few days before the first patrol in her new role the commander, Kptlt Klaus Hartmann, became seriously ill and the former commander of U-563, Kptlt.
-Götz von Hartmann, had to replace him.
+A few days before the first patrol in her new role, the commander, Kptlt Klaus Hartmann, became seriously ill, and the former commander of U-563, Kptlt.
+Götz von Hartmann, replaced him.

 First patrol - Kptlt.
 Götz von Hartmann

-There were always 14 men on the bridge instead of the regular 4-7!
+with always 14 men on the bridge instead of the usual 4-7!

 A few hours later there was a fight with a British Sunderland which U-Flak 1 shot down.
-The British pilot dropped his bombs just before his aircraft crashed into the sea, some of which fell near U-Flak 1.
+The pilot dropped the bombs just before his aircraft crashed into the sea, some of which fell near U-Flak 1.

-U-Flak 1 returned to Brest due to damages.
+U-Flak 1 was forced to return to Brest due to damage.

 2nd patrol - Kptlt.
 Götz von Hartmann

-On 11 July, 1943 U-Flak 1 was patrolling in the same map-square BF 4971 as on her first patrol.
-But this time the enemy was a flight of three British Beaufighters from the 248th squadron.
-They attacked U-Flak 1 from three sides and after a few minutes many U-boat men were wounded or dead.
+On 11 July 1943 U-Flak 1 was patrolling chart square BF 4971, as on her first patrol, but this time the enemy was a flight of three British Beaufighters from 248 Squadron.
+They attacked U-Flak 1 from three sides and after a few minutes many U-boat men were left wounded or dead.
 The badly wounded commander ordered his damaged boat into the depths.
-They lost 23 men and not one surviving nautical officer was qualified for submerged action.
+They had lost 23 men, and were left with with no officers qualified for submerged action.

 A British Beaufighter aircraft.